felipecordeiro/webhaskell/README.md

 # webhaskell
-Testing using Yesod framework with git
+Test using Yesod framework with git